himangshuj/himangshuj.github.io/_posts/2020-10-03-programming-languages-for-startups.markdown

    I was more interested in the early days of these companies.
     I chose fourteen companies that inspired me.
 Collecting data is not enough.
     I wanted to find patterns.
-    As Leo Tolstoy once said, *"All successful websites are alike;all unsuccessful websites are unsuccessful in their own way."*
+    As Leo Tolstoy once said, *"All successful product architectures start alike;all unsuccessful products are unsuccessful in their own way."*

 | Product | Year Made | Primary Language | Language/Framework Founded | Hypothesis on why did they choose it ? |
 | ------- | ------- | ------- | ------- | ------- |